WallCaster/WallCaster/doc/analysis-report.md

 **Bonus**: If the conference is over several days, possibility for the official photographer to broadcast the images taken the day before on the screens.
 ## 1.2 - Criteria for success

-- La specification est completement effectuée
+- The specification is fully done
-- La deadline est respectée
+- The deadline is respected
-- Le software fonctionne correctement (pas de bogues)
+- The software works fine (no bugs)
-- Les critères de test sont validés
+- The test criterias are validated

 <br/>